P0ulpy/raycasting-engine/README.md

 ## Building the project from sources

-This repo toolchain as been created using my (cmake and vcpkg template)[https://github.com/P0ulpy/cmake-vcpkg-template].
+This repo toolchain as been created using my [cmake and vcpkg template](https://github.com/P0ulpy/cmake-vcpkg-template).

 ### Bootstrap workspace